 Thutmose III ascended to the throne after Hatshepsut died in 1458 B.C.
 Hatshepsut’s revolutionary reign went unnoticed for generations.
 Thutmose III attempted to remove Hatshepsut from history by defacing her monuments and omitting her name from the list of monarchs before his own death.
 Hatshepsut’s status as Egypt’s powerful female pharaoh was revived when archaeologists began interpreting the hieroglyphics at Deir el Bahri in 1822 and later discovered her tomb in 1903.

-What is The Temple of Hatshepsut
+What is Hatshepsut Temple

 The stunning Hatshepsut temple, also known as Djeser-Djeseru (Holy of Holies), was constructed for the Eighteenth Dynasty’s “Pharaoh Queen Hatshepsut.”
 It is one of ancient Egypt’s magnificent temples and is regarded as the finest ancient Egyptian construction.
-This temple surpasses all other similar monuments in Ancient Egypt in terms of size and richness of ornamental decorations.
+Hatshepsut Temple surpasses all other similar monuments in Ancient Egypt in terms of size and richness of ornamental decorations.
 With a panorama of Ancient Egypt’s temples, it stands out sharply.

 It is devoted to Hatshepsut’s history and the creator god Amun.
 The Egyptian monarchs had the responsibility of honoring their gods and pharaohs and preserving their memory for all time by building tombs and temples.
 Queen Hatshepsut regarded the temple as a chance to improve her image and reputation while also immortalizing her name (the mortuary temple succeeded in achieving both objectives).